-Each student, no matter what degree plan, is required to furnish an annual certification from his/her local church.
+Each student, regardless of the degree plan, is required to furnish an annual certification form from his/her local church.

-If possible, students are encouraged to be in staff positions.
+If possible, students are encouraged to be in church staff positions.
 When this is not feasible, the student should be the type of member that the church would desire of a staff member/minister.

 The Annual Church Certification forms are mailed in mid-September to all enrolled students who are not graduating, and must be returned and filed in the Registrar's Office by December 1 or a student will not be able to re-enroll for the Spring semester.
 Due to the matriculation subsidy from the Cooperative Program, the forms must be from a Southern Baptist Church if the student is paying Southern Baptist matriculation fees.
-Special instructions regarding the forms and church membership are as follows:
+Special instructions regarding the forms and church membership are listed below.
 If you are a:

-- CHURCH MEMBER or CHURCH STAFF the form should be completed by the pastor after congregational action as certified by the church clerk. - SOUTHERN BAPTIST PASTOR the form should be completed by the deacon chairman after congregational action as certified by the clerk. - NON-SOUTHERN BAPTIST STUDENT-you must pay non-Southern Baptist fees.
-This form should be completed by appropriate church officials at the church where your membership and attendance is recognized.
+- CHURCH MEMBER or CHURCH STAFF the form should be completed by the pastor after congregational action as certified by the church clerk. - SOUTHERN BAPTIST PASTOR the form should be completed by the deacon chairman after congregational action as certified by the clerk. - NON-SOUTHERN BAPTIST STUDENT this form should be completed by appropriate church officials at the church where your membership and attendance is recognized.
+Students pay non-Southern Baptist fees.